Date: January 23, 2020

-Arizona State Parks is responsible for managing Grant Programs administered by the Arizona State Parks Board.
-Programs include the Off-Highway Vehicle Recreation Program, Motorized and Non-Motorized Recreational Trails Programs (RTP), and the Land and Water Conservation Fund (LWCF) Program.
+This agency is responsible for managing Arizona Grant Programs administered by the Arizona State Parks Board.
+Current Arizona grant programs include the Off-Highway Vehicle Recreation Program, Motorized and Non-Motorized Recreational Trails Programs (RTP), and the Land and Water Conservation Fund (LWCF) Program.

 All grant programs operate on a reimbursement basis.
 Reimbursements to grantees are made according to the percentage specified in the participant agreement for eligible expenditures included within the project’s approved scope of work.